A Support System is Just a Call Away

 - Don’t be afraid to call.

-- Let your friend take the lead; listen without judgement or answers.
+- Let your friend take the lead; listen without judgment or answers.

 - Stay away from trite or generalized expressions of sympathy.